FRRouting/frr/doc/user/bgp.rst

 .. index:: neighbor PEER send-community
 .. clicmd:: neighbor PEER send-community

-.. index:: [no] neighbor PEER weight WEIGHT
+.. index:: neighbor PEER weight WEIGHT
 .. clicmd:: [no] neighbor PEER weight WEIGHT

    This command specifies a default `weight` value for the neighbor's routes.

-.. index:: [no] neighbor PEER maximum-prefix NUMBER [force]
+.. index:: neighbor PEER maximum-prefix NUMBER [force]
 .. clicmd:: [no] neighbor PEER maximum-prefix NUMBER [force]

    Sets a maximum number of prefixes we can receive from a given peer.
 If this